dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

             plot_precipitation(df, CHICAGO_STATION_NAMES[1], output_file='second_fig.png'))
 ```

----

-# DRY

 * Use functions to not repeat yourself
-* Good rule of thumb: If you've gone .red[20 lines without making a comment] (e.g., the .green[docstring] of a
+* Good rule of thumb: If you've gone *20 lines without making a comment* (e.g., the docstring of a
 function), you likely should add one.

 ---